 Chapter 64.
 Allergic Rhinitis

 MH is a 37-year-old man with a history of chronic nasal stuffiness.
 He reports symptoms all year round.
 His only other medical condition is high blood pressure.
 In addition to stuffiness, he has been sneezing a lot at work (which he finds very embarrassing).
-Also, his allergies have caused him to cancel park outings with his family.
-Which of the following best classifies MH’s symptoms?
+Also, his symptoms have caused him to cancel park outings with his family.
+Which of the following best classifies MH's symptoms?

 b.
 Moderate-to-severe intermittent